shaleengarg/Erlang-Graph-Algorithms/bfs/Readme.md

 Implementation:
 ---
-The algorithm chooses a machine at random to spawn a process which represents a node in the graph
+The algorithm chooses machines at random to spawn a process which represents a node in the graph
 The first node is inherently made the root node.
 This process starts the process of making the tree.

 Answer: